pioneer-dsl-2018/practice-git-workflow/README.md

 # practice-git-workflow
-In-class exercise for practicing git workflow
+In-class exercise for practicing the git workflow.